CatalogueOfLife/metadata/README.md

 ![settings.png](https://res.cloudinary.com/practicaldev/image/fetch/s--yB3ULfC3--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://dev-to-uploads.s3.amazonaws.com/i/cjyo0kkogh1dnf8s3y1y.png)

-The "settings.json" file will open. you need to search again for the "yaml.schemas" object.
+The "settings.json" file will open.
 If it doesn´t exist yet, you will have to create it.

-This property represents a key-value, where the key is the absolute path to the schema file on our system and the value is a glob expression that specifies the files that the schema will be applied.
+Copy the following yaml and suggest settings to your VSCode settings.
+This will enable validation and auto suggestion for COL metadata for the `-latest.yaml` and `-patch.yaml` files.
 On a mac it looks like this in my case.
-You will need to udpate to your local paths:
+You will need to udpate to your local schema path:

 ```
+    "javascript.suggest.names": false,
+    "editor.suggest.showWords": false,
     "yaml.schemas": {
-  "/Users/markus/Downloads/metadata.json": ".yaml",
+        "/Users/markus/Downloads/metadata.json": ["*-latest.yaml", "*-patch.yaml"],
+    },
+    "yaml.disableAdditionalProperties": true,
+    "yaml.validate": true,
+    "files.associations": {
+        "*.yaml": "yaml"
     },
 ```

 Save the file and reload VS Code to finish the process.

 If everything worked as expected, when we create a new .yaml file and press CTRL + Space, VS Code should then display the suggestions based on the schema we created for this file type.
 Note that, it could take some seconds for VS Code to index the schema in the first time.

 ## Validation